Artist, Heiress And Designer Gloria Vanderbilt Dies At 95

 Vanderbilt also attracted talented, interesting men throughout her life.
 She was married four times, and her husbands included the conductor Leopold Stokowski, with whom she had two sons, and director Sidney Lumet.
 Later in life, her companion was the trailblazing photographer and musician Gordon Parks.

 Vanderbilt's fourth marriage to writer Wyatt Cooper, with whom she had two more sons, was marked by tragedy.
-Cooper died in his 50s, and in 1988 their older son, Carter Cooper, committed suicide by jumping from an apartment balcony as he was talking to his mother.
+Cooper died in his 50s, and in 1988 their older son, Carter Cooper, killed himself by jumping from an apartment balcony as he was talking to his mother.

 Vanderbilt recalled that day to her younger son, CNN journalist Anderson Cooper, in a 2011 interview: "I said, 'Carter, come back,' and for a minute I thought he was going to come back, but he didn't.
 He let go.
 And there was a moment when I thought I was going to jump over after him."
 But then she thought of Anderson.